Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: ImageNet Robustness Inheritance Benchmarking (ImageNet-RIB)

 \subsection{Dataset Suites}

-We leverage all existing ImageNet OOD datasets designed for measuring robustness to distribution shifts: ImageNet-V2~\citep{recht2019imagenet}, ImageNet-A~\citep{hendrycks2021natural}, ImageNet-Drawing~\citep{salvador2022imagenetcartoon}, ImageNet-Cartoon~\citep{salvador2022imagenetcartoon}, and ImageNet-Sketch~\citep{wang2019learning}, ObjectNet~\citep{barbu2019objectnet}, and ImageNet-C~\citep{hendrycks2019benchmarking}.
-Although ObjectNet and ImageNet-C were originally designed solely for evaluating the OOD performance of ImageNet pre-trained models, with restrictions on their use for training, we extend their application in this benchmark by fine-tuning models on these datasets and evaluating their robustness on other OOD datasets.
+We leverage all existing ImageNet OOD datasets to construct $\mathbb{D}$: ImageNet-V2~\citep{recht2019imagenet}, ImageNet-A~\citep{hendrycks2021natural}, ImageNet-Drawing~\citep{salvador2022imagenetcartoon}, ImageNet-Cartoon~\citep{salvador2022imagenetcartoon}, and ImageNet-Sketch~\citep{wang2019learning}, ObjectNet~\citep{barbu2019objectnet}, and ImageNet-C~\citep{hendrycks2019benchmarking}.
+ObjectNet and ImageNet-C were originally designed solely for evaluating the OOD performance of ImageNet pretrained models, with restrictions on their use for training, however we extend their application in this benchmark by fine-tuning models on these datasets and evaluating their robustness on other OOD datasets.
 For detailed descriptions of each dataset, please refer to Appendix~\ref{supp:dataset}.
+StanfordCars~\citep{krause20133d} dataset is also used as a showcase of a dataset with different label sets in Appendix~\ref{supp:stanford_cars}